Documentation Center Nazi Party Rally Grounds: Exhibition

-The permanent exhibition "Fascination and Terror" (Faszination und Gewalt) studies the causes, coherence, and consequences of National Socialism.
-It describes the Nazi Party Rallies and explains the fascination they exercised upon participants and visitors.
-At the same time, the exhibition endeavors to explain what led to the National Socialists' criminal exercise of power and to reveal how the various causal factors were interrelated.
-A further goal is a frank presentation of the violent consequences that ensued for the population.
-The events that are inseparably linked with Nuremberg ("city of the party rally" — Stadt der Reichsparteitage) and the National Socialist period are also explained: the activities of Julius Streicher, editor of the anti-Semitic rabble-rousing weekly Der Stürmer (The Storm Trooper), the history of the Nuremberg Rally, the proclamation of the so-called Nuremberg Laws in 1935, the buildings of the Nazi party rally grounds and the trouble with Nazi architecture after 1945, and the criminal Nuremberg Trials against the chief executives of the National Socialist agenda in 1945–1946 and twelve succeeding trials.
-The exhibition concludes with an examination of the problem that has been with Germany since 1945: how Germans should deal with the legacy in stone left at the Party Rally Grounds by the National Socialists.
+The former permanent exhibition "Fascination and Terror" (Faszination und Gewalt) studied the causes, coherence, and consequences of National Socialism.
+It described the Nazi Party Rallies and explained the fascination they exercised upon participants and visitors.
+At the same time, the exhibition endeavored to explain what led to the National Socialists' criminal exercise of power and to reveal how the various causal factors were interrelated.
+A further goal was a frank presentation of the violent consequences that ensued for the population.
+The events that are inseparably linked with Nuremberg ("city of the party rally" — Stadt der Reichsparteitage) and the National Socialist period were also explained: the activities of Julius Streicher, editor of the anti-Semitic rabble-rousing weekly Der Stürmer (The Storm Trooper), the history of the Nuremberg Rally, the proclamation of the so-called Nuremberg Laws in 1935, the buildings of the Nazi party rally grounds and the trouble with Nazi architecture after 1945, and the criminal Nuremberg Trials against the chief executives of the National Socialist agenda in 1945–1946 and twelve succeeding trials.
+The exhibition concluded with an examination of the problem that has been with Germany since 1945: how Germans should deal with the legacy in stone left at the Party Rally Grounds by the National Socialists.

-The exhibition is structured in chronological order.
-The individual exhibition rooms vary in size and structure.
-They range from corridors of just a few square meters in size to large halls.
-The exhibition area offers a total of 1,300 square meters of floor space.
+The exhibition was structured in chronological order.
+The individual exhibition rooms varied in size and structure.
+They ranged from corridors of just a few square meters in size to large halls.
+The exhibition area offered a total of 1,300 square meters of floor space.

-The exhibition is presented in narrative form.
-Use is made of classical exhibition methods as well as of modern forms of presentation.
-Five films newly created for the Documentation Center are essential elements on the route through the exhibition.
-Easy-to-use electronic display stations on various topics offer a wealth of informative pictorial material.
-Eyewitness interviews which were especially filmed are aimed at making history much more amenable, particularly for the younger generation.
-A wearable "Audioguide" leads visitors through the exhibition in English, French, Italian, Spanish, Russian, and Polish.
+The exhibition was presented in narrative form.
+Use was made of classical exhibition methods as well as of modern forms of presentation.
+Five films newly created for the Documentation Center were essential elements on the route through the exhibition.
+Easy-to-use electronic display stations on various topics offered a wealth of informative pictorial material.
+Eyewitness interviews which were especially filmed were aimed at making history much more amenable, particularly for the younger generation.
+A wearable "Audioguide" led visitors through the exhibition in English, French, Italian, Spanish, Russian, and Polish.

+The exhibition "Fascination and Terror" was closed at the end of 2020 and the City of Nuremberg started expanding the Documentation Center Nazi Party Rally Grounds.
+From May 2021, a specially designed Interim Exhibition, "Nuremberg – Site of the Nazi Party Rallies.
+The Staging, the Experience, the Violence," in the large Exhibition Hall of the Documentation Center, presents a concise history of the Nazi Party Rallies and the Grounds.
+The opening of a new permanent exhibition is planned for 2025.
+This new exhibition will occupy a larger space and offer expanded content as well as a Media and Research Center.